shankar-kalpas/ARCHITECTURE-DEMO/TestCase.md

 - Currently running continuous load tests over an extended period to identify any issues such as memory leaks or database connection issues.

+## Estimated Time
+- [User Registration,Login Functionality,Browse Courses] by 4pm
+- [Video Streaming ] we need to write a custome code will provide update as soon as the above set completes